tomaszekem/microservices-demo/README.md

 1. user-service
 2. notification-service

-The services are built using Sprint Boot and Java 11.
+The services are built using Spring Boot and Java 11.

 ### user-service
 User-service handles bulk operations on users: